RAG Global Business Hub launches ‘Business Ecosystem’

 The event witnessed the launch of RAG Global Business Hub’s three other projects: An entrepreneurs’ mobile app named ‘RAG Biz’, ‘RAG Properties’ and ‘RAG Wellness and Business Tourism’.
 The unique entrepreneur’s mobile app is a platform for people to know more, achieve more and do more.
 The app helps to earn more through its referral programme.
 As a part of its expansion plan, R A G is in the process of launching its next business hub on Sheikh Zayed Road in Dubai by next year focused to launch entrepreneurs one person at a time.

 R A G Global Business Hub’s business ecosystem also provides entrepreneurs to get the benefit of the global network.
 The network includes Europe based companies like Stratagem Partners, TruthSayers, Beat Consult, Centigo and Thinking the Unthinkable.
-Connect to the consultants and know more about how to be part of the global network at globalhub@ragroup.ae.
+Connect with the consultants and know more about how to be part of the global network at globalhub@ragroup.ae or click here to know more.

 The Expo is taking place from November 3 to 5 in Dubai’s Festival Arena, Festival City